Mineral industry of Europe: Employment

-The European metals and minerals mining sector employs more than 200.000 people directly in the extraction and beneficiation processes and numerous jobs are depending on it, the turnover of Europe alone is €13 billion Euros.
-In addition, there are another 100.000 people working at subsidiaries across the world, depending on Europe based headquarters of mining companies.
+The European metals and minerals mining sector employs more than 200,000 people directly in the extraction and beneficiation processes and numerous jobs are depending on it, the turnover of Europe alone is €13 billion Euros.
+In addition, there are another 100,000 people working at subsidiaries across the world, depending on Europe based headquarters of mining companies.
 In western Europe, about 182,000 jobs in coal-mining were lost between 1988 and 1993, a reduction in employment by 40%, whereas coal production fell by about 8%, reflecting significant gains in productivity.

-In 2012, an estimated 7 million people were employed in the mining industry, most of them in coal and lignite mining.
+In 2012, an estimated 7 million people were employed in the mining industry, most of them in coal (including lignite) mining.

 Profits

-Domestic mine production of industrial metals (excluding coal) was valued approximately $11 billion in 2018 compared with $10 billion in 2007 and $9.2 billion in 2006; the real producer's price index for industrial minerals in Germany increased about 3% in 2008 compared with 4% in 2007.
+Domestic mine production of industrial metals (excluding coal) was valued approximately $11 billion in 2018 compared with $10 billion in 2007 and $9.2 billion in 2006; the real producer's price index for industrial minerals in Germany increased about 3% in 2008, compared with 4% in 2007.